 I started with Dr. Bronners liquid castile soap.
 For extra grime removal, it used baking soda and added a little distilled water to get the right consistency and topped it off with the jewelweed, and some essential oils.

 It works great and looks so pretty on the bathroom sink.

 - 1 cup unscented liquid castile soap

 - 1/4 c distilled water

 - 10 drops of lavender essential oil

 Mix all ingredients together in a pint mason jar fitted with a pump.
 I chose lavender for its wonderful smell and many favorable qualities and lemongrass which also smells great is supposed to be good for sore muscles and joints.
 However, you use any fragrance you want or leave it unscented.

 This recipe does not completely fill the jar but you can adjust it to do so if you want.
 I like to leave some space so that there is plenty of extra room to shake it up when the ingredients settle and separate and they will because I did not include any special emulsifiers.

-I hope you give it a try.
+I hope you give this gardener's hand soap recipe a try.
 I think it would be a nice treat for yourself or a nice gift for someone special.

 You May Also Like: